PNOC 001: Phase II Study of Everolimus for Recurrent or Progressive Low-grade Gliomas in Children

 - Patients with a history of any other cancer (except non-melanoma skin cancer or carcinoma in situ of the cervix), unless in complete remission and off of all therapy for that disease for a minimum of 3 years.

 Note: A detailed assessment of Hepatitis B/C medical history and risk factors must be done at screening for all patients.
-Hepatitis B Virus (HBV) DNA and Hepatitis C Virus (HCV) RNA PCR testing are required at screening for all patients with a positive medical history based on risk factors and/or confirmation of prior HBV/HCV infection.
+Hepatitis B Virus (HBV) DNA and Hepatitis C Virus (HCV) RNA Polymerase chain reaction (PCR) testing are required at screening for all patients with a positive medical history based on risk factors and/or confirmation of prior HBV/HCV infection.

 - University of California, Los Angeles